 Opening New Accounts II – Business Accounts

-We highly recommend you have a copy of your financial institution’s account agreement and resolutions nearby to follow along during the session.
-To customize it to your state law, you may also want to go to your Secretary of State website to access information on forming business structures in your home state.
+We highly recommend you have a copy of your financial institution’s account agreement/signature card and resolutions nearby to follow along during the session.
+To customize it to your state law, you may also want to view your Secretary of State website to access information on forming business structures in your home state.

-- What businesses need to obtain an EIN
+- Which businesses need to obtain an EIN?

 - Sole Proprietorships